AirHackers/CheckoutCalendarService/README.md

 ## Setup Instructions

 To run a test environment of this service, first install packages with `npm install`, then open two terminal windows to run `npm start` and `node server/server.js` to build a bundle and to launch the server backend.
+Ensure the MySQL daemon is running with `mysqld --console`.
 Now you may go to localhost:3004 to check out the service, and the endpoints are available as well.

+Run `npx jest` to run all available test suites.

 ## Endpoint details
  * /api/listings/:id/reserved/ - Returns all reserved data ranges for which the selected rental is reserved, based on the variable ID path.